Join the movement

 And recently they became the first to offer “recoupment” along with their payment splitting.
 So if I paid $2,000 for recording costs and want to split 20% with my collaborators, I can designate that I get paid $2,000 FIRST and after I recoup my costs, THEN my collaborators get the 20%.
 This has been a long time coming and much appreciated.

-I love that DistroKid gives you the ability to set your timestamp for TikTok – huge if you’re trying to go viral on there!
-It’s also great that they give you the ability to download your songs.
+Moving on.
+I love that DistroKid gives you the ability to set your timestamp for the “official sound” on TikTok.
+It’s also great that DistroKid gives you the ability to download your songs.
 So if your hard drive crashes, your WAVs are stored in their cloud (and you can download them and get them back).
+And you can include your full credits for each song (something many other distributors don’t allow).
+This is extremely welcomed now that some DSPs (like TIDAL, Amazon Music and Pandora) display full credits of every collaborator.

-Worth noting that things that are possible on other distributors, DistroKid makes impossible.
+Worth noting that things that are possible with other distributors, DistroKid makes impossible.

 DistroKid’s customer support will say you can’t do certain things.
 But that just means with them.
 For instance, if you want to distribute a remix titled a certain way with the remix artist as a collaborator (sharing Artist credit), DistroKid will block it because it doesn’t meet their style format.
 Now, DistroKid will say it’s the DSP’s style format and that they will block it, but that’s not true with other music distribution companies.
 I’ve tested this.

 DistroKid also refused to re-distribute a song that was distributed (incorrectly) by an artist who accidentally listed the artists incorrectly (put their collaborator as “feat.” without listing them as a fellow artist – which would link to their profile on Spotify and would show up on both artists’ profiles).
-They said it just wasn’t possible.
-But in the end this artist was able to get the song distributed how they wanted it with LANDR.
+DistroKid said it just wasn’t possible to correct this mistake.
+But in the end this artist was able to get the song distributed how they wanted with LANDR.

-Philip has setup DistroKid to be as automated as possible.
-Which can really streamline the company’s workflow, but can be a major headache for when artists need hands-on (non-robotic) attention – like the use cases from above.
+DistroKid is setup to be as automated as possible.
+Which can really streamline the company’s workflow, but can be a major headache when artists need hands-on (non-robotic) attention – like the use cases from above.
+It’s really hard to get personalized support.
+It’s one of the challenges of becoming as big as DistroKid has become – artist support typically falls by the wayside.

 BEST: